- Keep your home builder job search confidential with these discreet job search, networking, and resume tips.

 When conducting a confidential job search, schedule interviews on your day off, before work, during lunch, or after work rather than during regular work hours.

 - ASK ABOUT INTERVIEWING BEFORE OR AFTER WORK.
-Dan Schawbel, the author of Promote Yourself and Me 2.0, advises explaining to the prospective interviewer that you have a full-time job, and see how flexible they are with doing the interview outside of working hours.
+Dan Schawbel, the author of Promote Yourself and Me 2.0, advises explaining to the prospective interviewer that you have a full-time job, and see how flexible they are with interviewing outside of working hours.

 - TELL YOUR EMPLOYER THAT YOU’RE DEALING WITH SOME FAMILY MATTERS.
-Explain that you’ll get your work done while also managing your personal responsibilities, but you may have to take longer lunches and personal vacation days as needed to deal with your issues, says Scott Wintrip, author of High-Velocity Hiring and founder of the Wintrip Consulting Group.
+Explain that you’ll get your work done while also managing your responsibilities.
+Still, you may have to take longer lunches and personal vacation days as needed to deal with your issues, says Scott Wintrip, author of High-Velocity Hiring and founder of the Wintrip Consulting Group.

 - TAKE A LONG WEEKEND.
 Start burning some leftover vacation time or accrued overtime every other Monday for the next few weeks, says Jana Tulloch, a human resources professional with DevelopIntelligence.
 “Having an additional day off during the week would allow you to set up interviews without having to dream up a way to get out of work at the last minute,” Tulloch says.